Greece: Port Police Protocol

 Understanding It All.

-The port authorities are manned by permanent staff, and by conscripts doing their national service.
-Permanent staff fill a spectrum between two extremes; keen young ones looking for promotion, and older hands relaxing as their pension day draws closer.
-The conscripts do what they're told, and spend lots of time puzzling about how to calculate your mooring fees.
+The port authorities are manned by permanent staff who fill a spectrum between two extremes; keen young ones looking for promotion, and older hands relaxing as their pension day draws closer.
 Manning levels were set a long time ago.
 Thus Pylos has some 20 to 30 staff (it used to be a busy bunkering station for commercial vessels) and now handles about five or ten movements a day.
 Levkas had rather fewer staff now handling hundreds of yacht charter and leisure movements a day.
 As you can imagine, procedures for (and interest in) leisure yachts vary widely . . . be tolerant.
 Harbours with little leisure traffic and lots of commercial business will chase the paper; most ports with substantial leisure activities (the Inland Ionian especially) are very relaxed.

 Reports are welcome: email me please